infogulch/ahk2-bigint/README.md

   (see BigIntUnitTest.ahk2 for examples)
 * If possible, accept arguments that can be either BigInt instances OR normal ahk numbers.
+* User functions should have short names consisting only of lower-case characters, and be at least mildly self-descriptive.
+  Internal functions, including functions that may modify `this` and other args, should be prefixed with one or more underscores.

 Usage Examples
 --------------